Honoring exemplary contributions

 Every two years, Maine Humanities celebrates how people in Maine have contributed to the public humanities—by going deep within their communities and regions, or by reaching the whole state.

-Through Constance H. Carlson Public Humanities Prize (named for the first female president of a public university in Maine) and our Partner and Facilitator Prizes, our honorees foster agency, connection and engagement; emphasize and/or increase diversity, equity, inclusion, accessibility, and justice; and represent or engage with communities that have traditionally had the least access to humanities resources.
+Through Constance H. Carlson Public Humanities Prize (named for the first female president of a public university in Maine) our honorees foster agency, connection and engagement; emphasize and/or increase diversity, equity, inclusion, accessibility, and justice; and represent or engage with communities that have traditionally had the least access to humanities resources.

 Awarded to a Maine resident who has connected and empowered people in Maine through the public humanities.